 King County Metro will be responsible for taking appropriate corrective measures when employees providing ST Express Bus Service under this Agreement perform their jobs in an unsatisfactory manner.
-Sound Transit may report unsatisfactory employee performance that comes to its attention to King County Metro.
+Sound Transit may report to King County Metro unsatisfactory employee performance that comes to its attention.
 Sound Transit may request that appropriate action be taken with respect to any employee providing ST Express Bus Service whose performance causes a safety, security, general welfare, or customer satisfaction concern to Sound Transit.
-In the event an employee's conduct is found to be unsatisfactory, determination of any appropriate sanctions or actions rest with King County Metro, which will be obligated to deal reasonably and responsively to Sound Transit's request, subject to applicable law and collective bargaining agreements.
+If an employee's conduct is found to be unsatisfactory in the determination of King County Metro, it will exercise appropriate sanctions or disciplinary actions, and respond reasonably and responsively to Sound Transit's request for appropriate action, subject to applicable law and collective bargaining agreements.